OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:32

-Peter and his companions were very sleepy, but when they became fully awake, they saw His glory and the two men standing with Him.
+Peter and his companions were quite sleepy, but when they were fully awake, they saw His glory and the two men standing with Him.

 ## Luke 9:33

 As the men were leaving Jesus, Peter said to Him, “Master, it is good for us to be here.
 Let us put up three shelters—one for You, one for Moses, and one for Elijah.”
-(He did not know what he was saying.)
+(He was unaware of what he was saying.)

 ## Luke 9:34